Day 1 – USA to Auckland

 At your leisure as you drive south toward the famous thermal wonderland of Rotorua – one of New Zealand’s main tourist destinations.
 It is famous for its thermal wonders of bubbling mud pools and geysers, and as a center for the Maori Culture of New Zealand.

 Allow for a 2 to 3 hour drive today.
 Some of your options for things to see in Rotorua include the Whakarewarewa Thermal area with its boiling mud pools and spouting geysers, the Maori arts and Crafts institute or beautiful rainbow springs where crystal clear pools are home to hundreds of giant rainbow trout.
 The Rainbow farm has various daily activities of a typical New Zealand farm such as sheep shearing, shepherding with sheep dogs, cow milking and butter churning.
-Hangi dinner and concert This Twilight Cultural Tour
+Marae Hangi Dinner & Concert

 This tour offers transport to and from a Marae by coach.
 Tonight is a spiritual experience you will never forget with Marae protocol, entertainment, Maori culture and feasting.